d3rr1/fcms/README.md

 ## Licensing

-TODO (basically free to use, as long as we are credited and are free to use your changes in the main product)
+TODO (basically free to use commercial and non-commercial, as long as we are credited and are free to use your changes in the main product)

+## Contributing

+Before you contribute to this project, please read RULES.md and CODESTYLE.md to avoid any possible future confusion about the way this project is managed.
+If you need something to do, read TODO.md to see what changes need to be made.

+## Basic set-up

+To get started with contributing to or implementing a FahnerCMS system, take a look inside the !tutorials/! folder.